-ENVIRONMENTAL STEWARDSHIP Environmental Education Uses, activities, and facilities supporting environmental education programs that teach small and large groups of people about the terrestrial and marine environment on Tidelands, such as indoor and outdoor classroom space and educational structures.
+ENVIRONMENTAL STEWARDSH IIP Coastal Flooding Adaptation Strategies Structures or activities intended to address evolving coastal hazard risks over time.
+Adaptation strategies are used to reduce risks of projected SLR inundation and coastal flooding from storm events.
+These strategies are intended to help water or land uses, assets, development, coastal habitat areas, and other sites adapt as coastal conditions change.
+These may be nature-based, hardened, or a hybrid.
+Examples of nature-based adaptation strategies include but are not limited to living shorelines; beneficial reuse of sediment and sand replenishment; and habitat restoration.
+Examples of hardened adaptation strategies include but are not limited to bulkheads and revetment.
+Environmental Education Uses, activities, and facilities supporting environmental education programs that teach small and large groups of people about the terrestrial and marine environment on Tidelands, such as indoor and outdoor classroom space and educational structures.
 Environmental Remediation Uses and activities such as monitoring, sampling, and the use of remediation equipment.
-Habitat Management and Wildlife Conservation Uses and activities such as habitat replacement, enhancement, and restoration.
+Habitat Management and Wildlife Conservation Uses and activities such as habitat replacement, creation, enhancement, and restoration.
 Marine-Related Industry Training Uses and facilities that support marine-related industry training programs focused on marine-related industries.
 The uses in this category are not associated with municipal schools or districts or other municipalities.
 Mitigation Bank Uses including wetland, stream, or other aquatic resource area that has been or will be created, restored, enhanced, or (in certain circumstances) preserved for providing compensation for unavoidable impacts on marine and coastal resources permitted under Section 404 of the Clean Water Act or similar State or local wetland regulation.
 Scientific and Environmental Research Scientific analysis and research uses and activities of the marine and coastal environments, resources, and ecosystems around Tidelands, such as monitoring and sampling.
-NAVIGATION Ferry Craft Landing Ferry craft landings that operate as part of a mobility hub or on their own, such as landing areas for passenger loading/offloading.
+NAVIGATION Ferry Craft Landing Ferry craft landings that operate as part of a mobility hub or on their own, such as landing areas for passenger loading/offloading, areas for line queuing, and ticket sales.
 Ferry craft landings are dedicated to the exclusive use of ferry crafts, not other commercially operated passenger vessels.
-Parking Area and Mobility Hub Uses or facilities where visitors and workers are provided the opportunity to change from one mode of travel to another to reach their destination.
+Public Parking Area and Mobility Hub Uses or facilities where visitors and workers are provided the opportunity to change from one mode of travel to another to reach their destination.
 Mobility hubs link landside modes, such as personal auto, transit, rideshare, biking, walking, and micromobility options, such as bicycles, scooters, and e-bicycles, as well as waterside infrastructure features, such as transient docking and water-based transfer points that are designed to support a water-based transit network, such as water taxis and ferries.
 Parking areas may be included in mobility hubs or are standalone facilities.
 Water-Based Transfer Point Uses or facilities that operate as part of a mobility hub or on their own, including landing areas to load/unload passengers from commercially operated passenger vessels and sportfishing vessels that can hold no more than six passengers.
 Sportfishing vessels that can hold more than six passengers must load and unload passengers in areas with the sportfishing water and land use designations.
 Water-based transfer points are available to the public.
 Leaseholders have nonexclusive use of these areas.
-GOVERNMENT FACILITIES District Administration Facilities Uses and facilities supporting District operations, such as office space and storage.
+GOVERNMENT FACILITIES Administration Facilities (District) Uses and facilities supporting District operations, such as office space and storage.
 Government Agency Facilities and Operations (non-District) Uses and facilities supporting non-District government agency operations, such as office space and storage.